-Exchange students accepted to study at VSE (University of Economics, Prague) who are not EU citizens (further on as applicants) are required to have a long-term visa for the purpose of studies (further on as VISA) before arriving in the Czech Republic.
+Exchange students accepted to study at VSE (Prague University of Economics and Business) who are not EU citizens (further on as applicants) are required to have a long-term visa for the purpose of studies (further on as VISA) before arriving in the Czech Republic.
 Please note that it is necessary that the applicant be physically present in the country where she/he applied at the time the VISA is issued in the passport.

 The application procedure for obtaining a VISA rarely takes less than 60 days since the completed VISA application was submitted to the local Czech Embassy/Consulate.
 The information below is to be read carefully and the application procedure is to be started immediately after receiving the Supporting Documents from VSE.
 Approximately 3 months prior to the start of the semester, the Supporting Documents will be sent to the coordinators of the home universities by post.
 The Supporting Documents contain:

 - Confirmation of Study (“Potvrzení o přijetí ke studiu/o studiu”) – this document is to be handed in with the VISA application

 - Proof of Accommodation(“Doklad (potvrzení) o zajištění ubytování”) confirming that the applicant has a place to live during her/his stay in the Czech Republic.
 Applicants, who are not going to stay at VSE dormitories, have to get the Proof of Accommodation from their landlord.